andrew/ultimate-awesome/README.md

 - [awesome-lisp-family](https://github.com/damon-kwok/awesome-lisp-family) - A list of LISP Family.
 - [awesome-llm-prompt-libraries](https://github.com/danielrosehill/awesome-llm-prompt-libraries) - An index of prompting libraries for GPTs, including ChatGPT.
 Some of these are on GitHub and others are hosted externally.
 - [rails-notes](https://github.com/dankimio/rails-notes) - Useful learning resources, bookmarks, notes on Ruby on Rails.
+- [awesome-ai-engineering](https://github.com/dave-nachman/awesome-ai-engineering) - A list of resources for AI engineers.
 - [awesome-microservices](https://github.com/davidmerrick/awesome-microservices) - A list of resources for building and testing microservice architectures.
 - [deepmodeling-projects](https://github.com/deepmodeling/deepmodeling-projects) - DeepModeling projects.
 - [awesome-fido2](https://github.com/deepzz0/awesome-fido2) - FIDO2: CTAP1/2 and WebAuthn.